maddeno/mod3-project/README.md

 The Rails back-end consists of an ActiveRecord relational database storing users, movies, and a join table: watchlists.
 A watchlist belongs to a particular user, and many movies can be added to a watchlist.

-When the page mounts, all of the movies in the database are rendered in a card which includes and image,the title, director, release date, and genre.
+When the page mounts, all of the movies in the database are rendered on a card which includes the title, director, release date, and genre as well as an image.
+Cards can be clicked; this toggles the display to show a description of the movie's plot.

 Users can scroll through the cards to see the available movies, or use the navigation button at the top to filter them by genre.
 When a genre filter is selected, the page morphs to render only the movies where the genre attribut matches the filter.

 There is also a button at the top to add a movie to the database.
 Upon clicking the "Add Movie" button, a form renders with input fields for all the requisite movie attributes.
 Once submitted, a new movie card appears at the bottom of the page.